🪰75,275 violations tracked across 67 Florida counties

 • Disposition: Administrative complaint recommended

 • [21-12-4] Wet wiping cloth not stored in sanitizing solution between uses.
-Wet wiping cloth at front counter and at back three compartment sink not stored in sanitizer solution.
-Operator relocated the wet wiping cloths.
+Wet wiping cloth stored on counter opposite the glass display reach in cooler.

 • [24-08-4] Equipment and utensils not properly air-dried - wet nesting.
-On shelf over three compartment sink, clean plastic containers stacked while wet.
+On shelf over three compartment sink, clean metal containers stacked while wet.

 • [31B-04-4] No handwashing sign provided at a hand sink used by food employees.
-Missing employee hand wash signage at hand wash sink by drive through window.
+No employee hand wash signage in restroom.

 • [08A-02-6] Raw animal food stored over or with ready-to-eat food in a freezer - not all products commercially packaged.
-In the reach in freezer of the cook line, raw Philly steak meat over ready to eat clam strips both containers not commercially packaged.
-Operator switched storage levels.
+In the standup reach in freezer at end of cook line, raw beef burger and Philly steak meat in open containers over bagged ready to eat frozen fries.

 Community reaction